pastorhudson/keybase-bot-heroku/README.md

 ### 2 Signup the Bot

-You can signup for your bot in a new "bot home dir" using your bot token, and by specifying the username of the bot.
 Here we use *standalone* mode which means the service and the client run in the same process, and then both exit at the same time.
 It won't actually write any credentials to that directory, but we give it a non-standard home directory in this example so we don't pick up your real user.